W. V. D. Hodge: Early life and education

-He attended George Watson's College and then the University of Edinburgh, where he graduated with an MA in 1923.
-With help from E. T. Whittaker, whose son J. M. Whittaker was a college friend, he then enrolled as an affiliated student at St John's College at the University of Cambridge in order to study the Mathematical Tripos.
+He attended George Watson's College and then the University of Edinburgh, where he graduated with an MA degree in 1923.
+With help from E. T. Whittaker, whose son J. M. Whittaker was a college friend, he then enrolled as an affiliated student at St John's College, Cambridge, in order to study the Mathematical Tripos.
 At Cambridge, he was influenced by the geometer H. F. Baker.
-He was awarded a BA from the University of Cambridge in 1925, an MA in 1930, and a Doctor of Science (ScD) in 1950.
+He was awarded a BA degree from the University of Cambridge in 1925, an MA degree in 1930, and a Doctor of Science (ScD) degree in 1950.

 Career

 In 1926, he took up a teaching position at the University of Bristol, and began work on the interface between the Italian school of algebraic geometry, particularly problems posed by Francesco Severi, and the topological methods of Solomon Lefschetz.
 This made his reputation, but led to some initial scepticism on the part of Lefschetz.
 According to Atiyah's memoir, Lefschetz and Hodge in 1931 had a meeting in Max Newman's rooms in Cambridge, to try to resolve issues.
 In the end Lefschetz was convinced.
 In 1928 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir Edmund Taylor Whittaker, Ralph Allan Sampson, Charles Glover Barkla, and Sir Charles Galton Darwin.
 He was awarded the Society's Gunning Victoria Jubilee Prize for the period 1964 to 1968.

 In 1930, Hodge was awarded a Research Fellowship at St John's College, Cambridge.
 He spent the year 1931–2 at Princeton University, where Lefschetz was, visiting also Oscar Zariski at Johns Hopkins University.
 At this time he was also assimilating de Rham's theorem, and defining the Hodge star operation.
 It would allow him to define harmonic forms and so refine the de Rham theory.

 On his return to Cambridge, he was offered a University Lecturer position in 1933.
 He became the Lowndean Professor of Astronomy and Geometry at Cambridge, a position he held from 1936 to 1970.
 He was the first head of DPMMS.

 He was the Master of Pembroke College, Cambridge from 1958 to 1970, and vice-president of the Royal Society from 1959 to 1965.
 He was knighted in 1959.
 Amongst other honours, he received the Adams Prize in 1937 and the Copley Medal of the Royal Society in 1974.